opensearch-project/documentation-website/_security/configuration/index.md

     ```

 4. [Modify the configuration YAML files]({{site.url}}{{site.baseurl}}/security/configuration/yaml).

-Determine which additional YAML files need modification, for example the `roles.yml`, `roles_mapping.yml`, `internal_users.yml`, etc.
+- Determine which additional YAML files need modification, for example the `roles.yml`, `roles_mapping.yml`, `internal_users.yml`, etc.
-Edit the files: Open each required file in your preferred text editor and make the necessary adjustments.
-For example, adding roles or updating role mappings:
+- Edit the files with any additional configuration needed.

-5. If you plan to use the internal user database, [set a password policy in `opensearch.yml`]({{site.url}}{{site.baseurl}}/security/configuration/yaml/#opensearchyml).
+5. Set a password policy
-- If you opt to use the internal user database for authentication, it is advisable to enforce a password policy to ensure strong passwords.
+- When using the internal user database, it is advisable to enforce a password policy to ensure strong passwords, see: [set a password policy in `opensearch.yml`]({{site.url}}{{site.baseurl}}/security/configuration/yaml/#opensearchyml).
-  1. Open `opensearch.yml` and add or update the password policy settings.
+-  Open `opensearch.yml` and add or update the password policy settings.

 6. [Apply changes using the `securityadmin` script]({{site.url}}{{site.baseurl}}/security/configuration/security-admin).
 - After configuring the necessary settings, apply changes to OpenSearch using the securityadmin script.
-- Locate the securityadmin script: Typically found in the OpenSearch plugins directory e.g., `plugins/opensearch-security/tools/securityadmin.sh`.
+- The securityadmin script is typically found in the OpenSearch plugins directory e.g., `plugins/opensearch-security/tools/securityadmin.sh`.
 -  Run the script with the appropriate parameters to apply the changes.
 For example:

     ```